AElkhami/News-App/README_SUBMISSION.md

     - *Trade off:* Smaller community and ecosystem compared to Mockito.

 These decisions were made with a long term, production focused mindset, prioritizing robustness, ecosystem alignment, and Kotlin first tooling, even at the cost of some additional complexity or less popularity in certain tools.

+## UI & Theming

+- The application supports both light and dark (night) modes, automatically adapting to the user’s system theme preference.

+- It also integrates **Material You (dynamic color)** on supported Android versions, providing a modern, personalized look and feel aligned with Android’s design guidelines.

+- In addition, the application is **Localization ready**.
+While currently only English strings are provided, the app is designed to automatically adapt to additional locales once translations are added, with no further code changes required.

 ## Things I Would Implement to Make the Application Production Ready